TERREMEMBER/znbase/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-primitive-values.md

 Bear in mind that you will rarely manually type literals in the way that this section does to demonstrate the rules.
 You'll do this only when teaching yourself, when prototyping new code, or when debugging.
 Rather, you'll typically create the literals programmatically—often in a client-side program that parses out the data values from, for example, an XML text file or, these days, probably a JSON text file.
 In these scenarios, the target array is likely to have the data type _"some_user_defined_row_type[]"_.
 And when you create literals programmatically, you want to use the simplest rules that work and you have no need at all to omit arguably unnecessary double quote characters.

-**Yugabyte recommends that the array literals that you generate programmatically are always spelled using the canonical representations**
+**ZNbase recommends that the array literals that you generate programmatically are always spelled using the canonical representations**

 You can relax this recommendation, to make tracing or debugging your code easier (as mentioned above), by using a newline between each successive encoded value in the array—at least when the values themselves use a lot of characters, as they might for _"row"_ type values.

-**Note:** You can hope that the client side programming language that you use, together with the driver that you use to issue SQL to YugabyteDB and to retrieve results, will allow the direct use of data types that your language defines that map directly to the YSQL array and _"row"_ type, just as they have scalar data types that map to `int`, `text`, `timestamp`, and `boolean`.
+**Note:** You can hope that the client side programming language that you use, together with the driver that you use to issue SQL to ZNbaseDB and to retrieve results, will allow the direct use of data types that your language defines that map directly to the YSQL array and _"row"_ type, just as they have scalar data types that map to `int`, `text`, `timestamp`, and `boolean`.
 For example Python has _"list"_ that maps to array and _"tuple"_ that maps to _"row"_ type.
-And the _"psycopg2"_ driver that you use for YugabyteDB can map values of these data types to, for example, a `PREPARE` statement like the one shown below.
+And the _"psycopg2"_ driver that you use for ZNbaseDB can map values of these data types to, for example, a `PREPARE` statement like the one shown below.

 **Note**: YSQL has support for converting a JSON array (and this includes a JSON array of JSON objects) directly into the corresponding YSQL array values.